How Much Does It Cost to Declaw a Cat? (2026 Guide)

 Behavioral Therapy

-Some cats change after declawing.
-They might stop using the litter box or start biting.
-Behavioral therapy might be needed to help them adjust.
-This can include:
+Some cats change their behavior after declawing.
+They may stop using the litter box or start biting more.
+Behavioral therapy can help them adjust.
+Costs may include:

 1. Consultation with a pet behaviorist: $100-$200